Geometric inequalities and rigidity theorems on equatorial spheres: Introduction

-The rest of this paper is organized as follows.
-The geometric inequalities are derived in Section \ref{se:prod} and Section \ref{se:conf}.
-The rigidity results for hypersurfaces in spheres are proved in Section \ref{se:rigidityS}, while the result in Euclidean space is proved in Section \ref{se:rigidityE}.
-In Section~\ref{se:Examples}, we provide two examples to indicate that the boundary conditions imposed in Theorem~\ref{th:rigidityS} and Theorem~\ref{th:rigidityE} are indispensable.

-\begin{ack} In an earlier version of this paper, we proved a weaker version of Theorem \ref{th:minoo} using the mean curvature flow.
+The paper is organized as follows.
+The geometric inequalities are derived in Section \ref{section:geometric-inequality}.
+The rigidity theorem for hypersurfaces in the sphere is proved in Section \ref{se:rigidityS} and the Euclidean case is proved in Section \ref{se:rigidityE}.
+In Section~\ref{se:Examples}, we demonstrate by two examples that the condition in Theorem~\ref{th:rigidityS} and Theorem~\ref{th:rigidityE} that $M$ is tangent at $\partial M$ from the region \emph{enclosed} by $\partial M$ is necessary. \begin{ack} In an earlier version of this paper, we proved a weaker version of Theorem \ref{th:minoo} using the mean curvature flow.
 We would like to thank Gerhard Huisken and Tom Ilmanen for helpful discussions along that direction.
+We also thank Pengzi Miao for his helpful comments and kind encouragement.
 The first author is grateful to Panagiota Daskalopoulos for discussions and to the Albert Einstein Institute for their hospitality and generous support.
-She is also partially supported by the NSF through DMS--1005560.
-The second author would like to thank Jianguo Cao and Brian Smyth for some conversations. \end{ack}
+The second author would like to thank Jianguo Cao and Brian Smyth for the conversations. \end{ack}